Don Bosco Preparatory High School: Athletics

-The Don Bosco Ironmen compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established by the New Jersey State Interscholastic Athletic Association (NJSIAA) following a reorganization of sports leagues in Northern New Jersey.
+The Don Bosco Ironmen compete in the Big North Conference, which includes public and private high schools in Bergen and Passaic Counties, and was established by the New Jersey State Interscholastic Athletic Association (NJSIAA) after sports leagues in Northern New Jersey were reorganized.
 With 1,278 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group IV for public schools).
 In the 2009–10 school year, the school competed in the North Jersey Tri-County Conference, which was established on an interim basis to facilitate realignment.
 Until the NJSIAA's 2009 realignment, the school had participated in Division C of the Northern New Jersey Interscholastic League, which included high schools located in Bergen County, Essex County and Passaic County, and was separated into three divisions based on NJSIAA size classification.
 The football team competes in the United Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Non-Public Group A (equivalent to Group III/IV/V for public schools) for football for 2024–2026, which included schools with 738 to 1,404 students.

 The athletic teams are nicknamed the Ironmen and the school colors are maroon and white.
 In 2008 they were ranked as the number nine sports program in the nation by Sports Illustrated.

 One of two fountains on the Ramsey, NJ campus.

 Mary, Help of Christians Chapel in St. John's Hall is the center of religious activity on campus.

 The school was the Group A winner of the NJSIAA ShopRite Cup in 2006–07.
 The award recognized the school for achieving a tie for third in boys' soccer, first in boys' cross country, first in football, second in wrestling, second in boys' indoor track and field relays, a tie for third in baseball, second in boys' golf, a tie for third in boys' lacrosse and second in boys' track and field.